xablexa/maps-from-fiction/README.md

 ### Tutorial

 We also include a tutorial for you to apply a similar workflow to your own dataset of images in need of binary classification.
-You can find it under `tutorials`.
+You can find it under [tutorials](tutorials/tutorial.md).

 ### Interesting Maps